UPDATED JULY 10, 2019

 Netflix has busied itself over the last year in securing production space outside of the U.S. In addition to the U.K, the company has leased space in Amsterdam, Madrid, Paris, and Toronto.

 The company continues to increase the amount its willing to spend on content creation and licensing.
 Over the next 12-months, Netflix is expected to spend $13 billion worldwide producing and licensing film and television content.
-Around half of this amount is designated for producing original material.
+Over half is designated for producing original material.